NikoRtt/DrixitChallenge_FreeRTOS/README.md

 #### QueueDataProcessing:

-The queueDataProcessing is a queue that is used to send data from the sensorTask to the memoryTask so that data can be saved in the Winbond memory.
-It's only used by this two task and it carries data of the type LIS3MDLStoreData_t.
+The queueDataProcessing is a queue that is used to send data from the sensorTask or the receiveTask to the memoryTask so that data can be saved or read in the Winbond memory.
+It's only used by this three tasks and it carries data of the type LIS3MDLStoreData_t.

 #### queueUsartSender: